-A flexible and affordable degree from one of the top Computer Science programs in the world, focused on one of the hottest fields of the new millennium.
+A flexible and affordable Data Science degree from one of the top Computer Science programs in the world, focused on one of the hottest fields of the new millennium.

 Enroll in the Master of Computer Science in Data Science (MCS-DS) and gain access to the computational and statistical knowledge needed to turn big data into meaningful insights.
 Build expertise in four core areas of computer science—data visualization, machine learning, data mining, and cloud computing—while learning key skills in statistics and information science.
 This completely online degree is an affordable gateway to one of the most lucrative and fastest growing careers of the new millennium.

-The MCS-DS is offered by CS @ ILLINOIS, a U.S. News & World Report top five CS graduate program, in collaboration with the University’s Statistics Department and top-ranked iSchool.
+The MCS-DS is offered by Illinois Computer Science, a U.S. News & World Report top five CS graduate program, in collaboration with the University’s Statistics Department and top-ranked iSchool.
 Join our alumni network of entrepreneurs, educators, and technical visionaries, who have revolutionized the way people communicate, shop, conduct business, and are entertained.
-From the ILLIAC to Blue Waters, OpenMP to MPI, Mosaic to YouTube, and the first vectorizing compilers to LLVM, CS @ ILLINOIS has long been at the forefront of excellence in computing and education.
+From the ILLIAC to Blue Waters, OpenMP to MPI, Mosaic to YouTube, and the first vectorizing compilers to LLVM, Illinois Computer Science has long been at the forefront of excellence in computing and education.

 Who is this degree for: